 - To help control your breathing you can speak a word like “breathe” underwater on every arm-cycle, or even hum underwater.

 - Learn to exhale fully.
 Exhale and see if you sink.
-If you don’t try again, this time exhaling from lower in your abdomen and stomach.
+If you don’t try again, this time exhaling from lower down in your abdomen and stomach.
 Pursing your lips adds exhalation pressure.
 (Easily demonstrated.
 Exhale as much as you can while reading this, then purse your lips and you will be able to exhale a little more).

 Inflexible ankles are common in triathletes who originally come from a running background or who emphasise running training.
 The repetitive impacts combined with a lack of focus on ankle flexibility leads to a decreased Range of Motion (ROM) in the ankles and leave some triathletes being unable to point their toes.
 In some cases not being able to point the foot at all, so the foot remains at up to 90 degrees to the lower leg.
 This adds significant drag, in effect a water-anchor to the swimmer.
 Stiff ankles will also cause the legs to drop down in the water, thereby adding yet more drag.